Philippines files criminal complaint against Wirecard's former COO

-Philippine authorities investigating the multi-billion dollar fraud at Germany's Wirecard AG's (WDIG.F) have filed criminal complaints against the payment firm's former chief operating officer as well as others.
+MANILA (Reuters) - Philippine authorities investigating the multi-billion dollar fraud at Germany’s Wirecard AG’s have filed criminal complaints against the payment firm’s former chief operating officer as well as others.

 Wirecard collapsed last June, owing creditors almost $4 billion, accused by its auditor of a sophisticated global fraud.
 At one point, it claimed it kept more than $2 billion in two Philippine banks - claims that the Southeast Asian nation’s central bank and the lenders have denied.